Thavarshan/comet/README.md

 The project has made significant progress:

 - **Basic UI and Core Functionality:** The user interface is fully implemented, supporting bulk file uploads, conversion status tracking, and real-time feedback.
-- **FFmpeg Integration:** The core video and audio conversion functionality is complete, making the app fully functional.
+- **FFmpeg Integration:** The core video, audio, and image conversion functionality is complete, making the app fully functional.
 - **Cross-Platform Distributables:** Distributables for macOS, Windows, and Linux have been successfully created.
 However, due to the high cost of an Apple Developer membership, the app is currently not code-signed or notarized for macOS, which may present challenges when running it on Mac devices.

 ## Technologies Used

 - **Electron:** For building the cross-platform desktop application.
 - **Vue.js (with Composition API and TypeScript):** For the frontend UI.
-- **FFmpeg:** The core engine for video and audio format conversion.
+- **FFmpeg:** The core engine for media format conversion.
 - **Node.js:** Backend services and script automation.
 - **Vite:** For fast and modern build tooling.
 - **Tailwind CSS:** For styling and responsive design.
+- **i18n:** For handling internationalization and multiple language support.
 - **Jest:** For unit testing.
 - **GitHub Actions:** For CI/CD and release automation.